 Hospital for Special Surgery offers a number of patient support services.
 Patients can benefit from the Hospital’s programs – including a monthly SLE Workshop (organized by the Department of Social Work) – and counseling services.

-Learn more about the Mary Kirkland Center for Lupus Care.
+Volunteer, Mary Kirkland Center for Lupus Care